ecw-jack/ecw-faq/docs/index.md

 #### JTAC

-JTACs appear when [recon squads](#recon) are dropped by helicopters.
-They will pick a unique ID, a GBU lasing code, and a smoke colour.
+JTACs appear when [recon squads](#recon-squad) are dropped by helicopters.
+They will pick a unique ID, a lasing code, and a smoke colour.
 Then they will target a nearby enemy unit with smoke and laser designator.
 When the unit is destroyed, the smoke and lase move to another nearby target.

 The smoke is useful for identifying enemy targets, but the smoke can also obscure other targets and is a giveaway to the other team that helicopters are active in that sector.

+JTACs are represented as immobile, invulnerable infantrymen.
+They cannot be picked up (but if you pick up a recon squad and drop them again, they will generate another JTAC at the new drop site).
+When they run out of nearby targets, the infantryman disappears.

 JTACs appear on the [[F10]] theatre map as a player marker orange circle.